 These vegan cocktail meatballs are super scrumptious with a tangy sweet & sour cranberry sauce!
-It’s a delicious way to kick off your holiday feast with a couple bites per guest and no one ends up going overboard before dinner time.
+It’s a delicious way to kick off your holiday feast with a couple bites per guest.
+That way, no one will end going overboard before dinner time!

-If you’re especially lazy and you don’t want to make your own meatballs you could get a pre-made one from the store and just make the sauce.
+If you’re especially lazy and you don’t want to make your own meatballs, you can get pre-made ones from the store.
+Then you just have to make the sauce!